techsoft3d/hc-caas-server-deployment/README.md

 ### Step 2: Setting your HOOPS Communicator License Key
 Without the license key, neither the streaming nor the file conversion will work.
 If you are a partner you will find your license key at our [developer portal](https://developer.techsoft3d.com/).
 If you are evaluating HOOPS Communicator, you find the evaluation key on your account page in our [manage portal](https://manage.techsoft3d.com/).
 Its also inside the evaluation package in quick_start/server_config.js (at the bottom of the file).

 To set the license you need to login to the instance and update the communicatorLicense.txt file.
-The best way to do this is either to use Putty or a utility like FileZilla.
-You will definitely need to login to the instance for any further configuration so I recommend setting up Putty right now, which should be very straightforward:
+The best way to do this (on windows) is either to use Putty or a utility like FileZilla.
+You will definitely need to login to the instance for any further configuration so I recommend setting up Putty right now, which should be very straightforward.
+If you are on linux or mac, feel free to use the ssh client of your choice and skip the Putty setup.

 * Download Putty from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 * Start Putty and use the following format to define the username for the instance ( ubuntu@public_IP_address_of_the_instance ).
 In addition choose SSH as the protocol and Port 22.